jamessimone/apex-rollup/README.md

 - The button _will_ display even if a given parent record has no matching children associated with the rollup(s) in question.
 - This particular rollup runs synchronously, so it won't eat into your Asynchronous Job limits for the day; it also refreshes any Aura/page-layout sections of the page (LWC-based sections of the page should update automatically).
 - Editing `Rollup__mdt` records with a parent record's page open can lead to unexpected behavior.
 This is because the `Rollup__mdt` records are cached on page load, so any updates made to those records will require a page refresh prior to clicking the `Recalc Rollup` button
-- Triggering recalcs from a grandparent record for a grandparent rollup currently not supported
+- Triggering recalcs from a grandparent record is supported, but polymorphic grandparents (for example, and Account rollup that starts from Task -> Opportunity -> Account through the `WhatId` is not yet supported).

 ## Scheduled Jobs